-Why Does Female Genital Mutilation Occur?
+What Is Female Genital Mutilation?
+Why Does It Occur?
 What Are Its Health And Wellbeing Impacts?

-NB: The ** material below is very distressing to read**, but knowledge of FGM is essential to eradicating the practice.
+NB: The ** material below is very distressing**, but knowledge of FGM is essential to eradicating the practice.

 Why does FGM happen?